IKER-36/voice-reset/README.md

-# about
+# About
 Simple command to reset your voice chat.
+(ESX FRAMEWORK)

 # How to install
 Move the folder to your [esx] folder <br><br>